 - If the page view or custom event you expect is sent infrequently by users, increase the time range of the visualization on the Edit menu.

-- Make sure the page view, custom event, or exception you expect is set up to be collected by the Application Insights SDK in the source code of your site.
+- Make sure the custom event, exception, dependency, page view or request you expect is set up to be collected by the Application Insights SDK in the source code of your site.
 Learn more about collecting custom events.

 If you want to see more steps in the visualization, use the Previous steps and Next steps dropdown lists above the visualization.